monsoonmaelstrom/book2/book2.md

 “Maybe?”

-“Well, I guess we’ll find out,” I say, thinking.
-“How long until it gets dark, do you think?”
+“Well, I guess we’ll find out,” I comment.
+“How long until it gets dark?”

 “Four hours or so.
 What do you have in mind?”

 “The weather has been very peculiar lately,” I mutter.

 “What?”
-Liam asks.
+Liam asks, confused.

 “Just something Iverson said to me,” I say absentmindedly.